tcorral/Design-Patterns-in-Javascript/README.md

 ## Update:
 Added new Design Patterns exclusive from Javascript.
 Added changes to index.html.
-Now you can check the code to be executed and the execution without to have open console.
+Now you can check the code to be executed and the execution without open the console.
 Thanks -adamnbowen-

 ## Design Patterns that you can find in this repository: